Order of Visit: High Point #17

 Entrance Fees: None.

 Parking: A large parking lot for the Williams Lake trailhead is located at Deer Lane, and it is visible on Google Maps.
-The parking lot is well marked and has three port-a-potties available for hikers.
+The parking lot is well-marked and has three port-a-potties available for hikers.

 Accessibility: This is an extremely challenging hike.
-The entire trail is above 10,000 feet elevation, and final two miles to ascend up switchbacks with an average grade of 17% and a maximum grade of 32%.
+The entire trail is above 10,000 feet elevation, and the final two miles ascend up switchbacks with an average grade of 17% and a maximum grade of 32%.

 Resources: